-Join Curt Frye for an in-depth discussion in this video Running the simulation with added station capacity, part of Process Modeling in Excel Using VBA.
+Join Curt Frye for an in-depth discussion in this video Running the simulation with added station capacity, part of Excel VBA: Process Modeling.

 - [Voiceover] In the previous movie, we added code to our simulation to allow individual stations to handle multiple customers at a time.
 We indicated the number of customers that a particular station could handle by adding the capacity property and also indicating the capacities here.
 And we use VBA code to read those values into the properties.
 And the idea is to see how increase in capacity at the two stations with the largest average processing time would affect idle time within the simulation.